 It may be frustrating to feel like you served your country in one of its greatest hours of need and never received repayment for your enormous sacrifices.
 That is one reason the Victim Compensation Fund came together in the first place.

-We serve first responders, survivors, and all other qualified persons in NYC, Brooklyn, Lower Manhattan, and throughout the United States.
+We serve first responders, survivors, and other qualified persons in NYC, Brooklyn, Lower Manhattan, and surrounding areas in New York as well as clients in New Jersey.
+We look forward to putting our experience to work for you soon.